yugabyte/yugabyte-db/docs/content/stable/manage/upgrade-deployment.md

     cd /home/yugabyte/softwareyb-$NEW_VER/
     ```

-1. Start the new version of the YB-Tserver process.
+1. Start the new version of the YB-TServer process.
 Follow the instructions in [Start YB-TServers](../../deploy/manual-deployment/start-tservers/).

 1. Make sure that all YB-TServer processes are running at `http://<any-yb-master>:7000/tablet-servers`, and wait for the cluster load to balance.
 If anything looks unhealthy, you can jump ahead to [Rollback Phase](#b-roll-back-phase).

-1. Pause for at least 60 seconds before upgrading the next YB-Tserver.
+1. Pause for at least 60 seconds before upgrading the next YB-TServer.

 ### Monitor Phase

-Once all the YB-Master and YB-Tserver processes have been upgraded, monitor the cluster to ensure it is healthy.
+Once all the YB-Master and YB-TServer processes have been upgraded, monitor the cluster to ensure it is healthy.
 Make sure workloads are running as expected and there are no errors in the logs.

 You can remain in this phase for as long as you need, but it is recommended to finalize the upgrade sooner in order to avoid operator errors that can arise from having to maintain two versions.
 New features that require format changes will not be available until the upgrade is finalized.
 Also, you cannot perform another upgrade until you have completed the current one.